microsoft/accessibility-insights-windows/README.md

 We use the unit test framework from Visual Studio.

 ## Contributing
 All contributions are welcome!
-Please read through our guidelines on [contributions](Contributing.md) to this project
+Please read through our guidelines on [contributions](Contributing.md) to this project.